Union County was formed from the eastern portions of Colfax, Mora and San Miguel Counties, and was named for that formation of “union”.

 Clayton 1893 – present

 Location: 200 Court Street / South 2nd Avenue

 Architect: D P Kaufman and Son

-Description: The building faces north and is a two story red colored brick structure.
-On the center of the roof is a large white colored octagonal dome with white roof.
+Description: The building faces north and is a two story red colored brick and concrete structure.
+The building is located on spacious landscaped grounds in the center of the city.
+On the center of the roof is a large white colored octagonal dome with white colored roof.
 On the north front are four large white colored columns rising to the top of the second story with a red colored brick parapet above.
 Stone trim decorates the corners of the building.

 Photos taken 2006 and 2007